CSMT-Westwood/eXchange/README.md

 # eXchange

-Textbook, notes, and tutoring-sharing platform.
+eXchange is a textbook, notes, and tutoring-sharing platform.

+> Note: This is the front-end repo for eXchange, to see the backend repo, pls visit https://github.com/CSMT-Westwood/exchange-backend.

 ## Getting Started

 1. Download the repo